oswalde-p/blitzucker-api/README.md

-# d6s
+# blitzucker
-A connected diabetes management platform, combining data from a range of sources to give you optimal control over your health and wellbeing
+A connected diabetes management platform, combining data from a range of sources to give you optimal control over your health.
+The ultimate goal is to use *machine learning* (🤮) to make predictions and spot trends better than your shitty brain can.

-## Project structure

-The project currently consists of 2 node applications, `api` and `frontend`.
+The project currently consists of 2 parts: this api and a [web frontend](https://github.com/oswalde-p/blitzucker-vue-client).

-### api
+## api

-### frontend
+An express server responsible for handling requests from various clients, fetching data from external sources and keeping the database up to date.
+You know, like an api.

 ## Data sources

-Data for a range of types of informations is collected.
-Users can specify which types of data are presented

 ### Sensors + Medication
-Entered manually through the client or ...
+Entered manually through a UI client or automatically from things like NFC relay apps.
+Historical data can be imported from other diabetes logging apps.

+### Drugs!

+Go low as you get high?
+Find out!
+As far as I know, this is the first diabetes management product with support for recreational drugs.
+Now you'll finally be able to spot patterns of highs from the munchies, lows from not eating for 8 hours after that sugar cube, or whatever the fuck ketamine does...

 ### Activity
 Fitbit and Google Fit APIs